solitaire jezzball cinco travel coolpick

 The rules are quite similar to common solitaire rules.
 The object is to get all the cards moved up onto the ace piles at the top right of the screen.
 This is accomplished by moving cards from the main stacks onto other cards, into the "free cells" in the upper left on the screen, or by moving cards directly up onto the ace piles.

 You start a move when you indicate a source by clicking on it with your mouse.
-A small blue highlight will appear above the column or cell you have selected.
+A blue highlight will appear around the column or cell you have selected.
 You then indicate the desired destination by pointing and clicking again.
-A magenta highlight will appear briefly over this destination location as the move is processed.
-You may also move single cards by pointing to the card and then holding down the mouse button and dragging the card to a new location.
+You may also move cards by dragging the bottom card of a column to a new location.
+This method may also be used to imply multiple card moves.

 As in common solitaire, cards may be placed on cards of opposite color and one higher in rank.
 Thus a two of diamonds my be placed on a three of clubs or on a three of spades.
 A jack of spades may be placed on a red queen, either the queen of diamonds or the queen of hearts.
 Kings may be placed only on open columns or in free cells (discussed next).